palewire/django-calaccess-raw-data/docs/officialdocumentation.rst

 This file format was "the basis for the design of the CAL-ACCESS system", according to the documentation provided by the Political Reform Divison of the Secretary of State.

-These documents describe changes to the .CAL file format, including changes to look-up code values.
-They can also be found in the CalFormat directory inside either the CAL-ACCESS documentation and database export ZIP files.
+The following documents can also be found in the CalFormat directory inside either the CAL-ACCESS documentation and database export ZIP files.

 Cal Readme
 ~~~~~~~~~~